What Is a Pay Stub? A Guide for Employers and Employees

-A pay stub, also known as a pay slip, or a paycheck stub, is a statement that outlines the employees’ payment details for a period of time.
-Some states require them, some not—and they don’t always look the same.
+A pay stub, also known as a payslip, or a paycheck stub, is a document that outlines the employees’ payment details for a period of time.
+Some states require employee pay stubs, some not—and they don’t always look the same.

 What is a pay stub?